Clarity-Alliance/audits/README.md

 </p>

 ## About Us
-Clarity Alliance Research is dedicated to providing top-tier security reviews within the Stacks ecosystem.
-Our team of skilled security researchers ensures that every project we work with upholds the highest standards of security and reliability.
+Clarity Alliance is a Web3 security & research firm delivering top-tier security reviews and services.
+Our researchers have audited and helped secure core components of the Stacks ecosystem.

 ## See Our Public Security Reports